MCC Museum

 On MCG event days, the MCC Museum trades within the event’s operating hours, from the timing of Gate 2 opening.
 For AFL matches, the MCC Museum closes at the beginning of the third quarter.
 For Big Bash League matches, the Museum closes at the conclusion of the innings break.

-Non-Event Days
+On Non-Event Days

 Access